speterlin/quant-trading/README.md

 # check that portfolio belongs to the correct account (<<your_other_username>> vs. <<your_username>>)
 stocks.portfolio_account = "alpaca_<<your_username>>"

-# make sure to check/change 'start_day', 'currency' and associated 'starting_balance' and other references of portfolio['constants'] etc. before running, portfolio name reflects algorithm type (rr = relative rank and parameters for that algorithm)
+# make sure the right algorithm is being retrieved: make sure to check/change portfolio['constants'] ie algorithm type (rr = relative rank), up move, down move, interval days, stop loss, ...., start_day, etc before running, portfolio name reflects algorithm and parameters
 portfolio = stocks.get_saved_portfolio_backup("portfolio_rr_50_-50_20_-0.2_0.2_-0.05_2000_100_True_False_False_{'usd': 10000}_2024-12-01_to_" + datetime.now().strftime('%Y-%m-%d'))

 # BE CAREFUL, paper_trading: update to current value (to reflect current trading, especially when need to restart the script ensure paper_trading reflects last paper_trading value), portfolio_usd_value_negative_change_from_max_limit (variable not listed since keep at default that reflects a Stop-Loss on your entire portfolio, default is -0.3, meaning that if your portfolio loses 30% relative to it's max value it will automatically panic sell negative roi assets and set paper_trading=True and continue paper_trading=True until current assets >= portfolio_max_value*(1-0.3) and current_roi >= 0.045),  portfolio_current_roi_restart: a variable that if paper_trading=True (and 'engaged': True) reflects when the python script changes to paper_trading=False (when current_roi >= 0.045 in this example), download_and_save_tickers_data: have to ensure that one portfolio_trading instance is saving data (don't want all of your scripts to be saving data, just one and then the other scripts wait for the data to be saved and execute their algorithm runs on that saved data)